Filip Ingebrigtsen

-Filip Mangen Ingebrigtsen (born 20 April 1993) is a Norwegian middle distance runner who represents Sandnes Idrettslag.
+Filip Mangen Ingebrigtsen (born 20 April 1993) is a Norwegian middle-distance runner who represents Sandnes Idrettslag.
 In 2016, Ingebrigtsen became European Champion at 1500 meters during the European Championships in Amsterdam, and took bronze over the same distance at the World Championships in 2017 in London.
 He previously held the Norwegian 1500m record with the time 3:30.01, set at a Diamond League meet in Monaco on 20 July 2018.
 At the 2019 London Diamond League Ingebrigtsen finished second to Samuel Tefera in the mile.
 With a time of 3:49.60 Ingebrigtsen ran a national record and new personal best.

 Ingebrigtsen was born in Sandnes.
-His older brother Henrik Ingebrigtsen and younger brother Jakob Ingebrigtsen (born 2000) are also middle distance runners and European champions at 1500 meters.
-They are trained by their dad Gjert Ingebrigtsen.
+A member of the Ingebrigtsen family, his older brother Henrik and younger brother Jakob are also middle-distance runners.
+They were trained by their dad Gjert Ingebrigtsen until 2022.

 Career

-2011 Season:
+2011

 At the Norwegian Championship 2011 he finished fifth in the 800 meters with time 1.56.18.
 At the same meeting, he also was on the Sandnes Idrettslag team that won gold in the junior class.
 The others on the team were Kjartan Løvoll, Per Magne Florvaag and Marius Bakken Støle.
 In the terrain race he received NM medal, and won silver in the short run in NM in terrain race.
 In the long run (6 km) he finished fifth, and also got bronze in the relay, together with teammates Asle Rønning Tjelta and Ragnar Stølsmark.

-2012-2015 Seasons:
+2012-2015

 In July 2012 he won gold at 1500 meters in junior NM in athletics in Sigdal.
 In August he finished third at 800 meters in the 2012 Norwegian Athletics Championships, with Thomas Roth winning and older brother Henrik finishing second.
 In the 2013 Norwegian Athletics Championship he won the 1500 meters, and also won gold on the 4 × 1500 meter relay in the NM.

 At the 2014 European Athletics Championships, where he ran 3.41.06 for 1500 meters in the opening session, but did not reach the final.
 The following week he won two medals in the Norwegian Championship, coming second in the 1500 meters and third at 800 meters.

 In the 2015 European Athletics Championships finished second in the 1500 meters behind Snorre Holtan Løken.

-2016 Season:
+2016

 In the 2016 European Athletics Championships, he won the 1500 meters, with his older brother Henrik in third place.
 The week after, at the Diamond League meet in Monaco, and lowered his personal 1500 meters record to 3:33.72, finishing in 10th place.
 Ingebrigtsen represented Norway during the Rio Olympics in August, but was disqualified during the trial heat of the 1500 meters.

-2017 Season:
+2017

 In the 2017 World Championships in Athletics, Ingebrigtsen took the bronze medal at 1500 meters with time 3.34.53.